BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Victoria Falls, Zambia, if I want to see the most water and experience the 'smoke that thunders'?
+When is the absolute best time to visit Victoria Falls, Zambia, if I want to see the most water and experience the 'smoke that thunders' at its peak?

-For the sheer power and spectacle of the falls, aim for the end of the rainy season, typically March to May.
-The Zambezi River is at its fullest then, creating an immense curtain of water and a truly breathtaking spray.
-Just be prepared to get wet – a good waterproof jacket is your best friend!
+For the sheer power and spectacle of the falls, aim for the end of the rainy season, typically from March to May.
+The Zambezi River is at its fullest then, creating an immense curtain of water and a truly breathtaking mist.
+Just be prepared to get a bit wet – a good waterproof jacket is your best friend!

-Beyond the main viewpoints, are there any less crowded spots to appreciate the falls from the Zambian side?
+Beyond the main viewpoints, are there any less crowded spots or unique ways to experience the falls from the Zambian side?

-What's the best way to get around Livingstone and to the falls themselves?
+What's the best way to get from the airport in Livingstone to my accommodation near Victoria Falls?

 How many days do you need in Victoria Falls, Zambia?